SebastianDrynda/CarND-Unscented-Kalman-Filter-Project-P7/README.md

-# Unscented Kalman Filter Project Starter Code
+# Project Uscentend Kalman Filter
-Self-Driving Car Engineer Nanodegree Program
+Udacity Self-Driving Car Nanodegree - Uscentend Kalman Filter Implementation

-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+In this project utilize an Unscented Kalman Filter is implemented in C++ to estimate the state of a moving object of interest with noisy lidar and radar measurements.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)